FENECON Commercial 92 — Assembly and Operating Instructions

 -

-The battery modules can cause an electric shock and burns due to high short-circuit currents.
+The battery modules can cause electric shock and burns due to high short-circuit currents.

 -